Batoille/AutoPilotPrediction/README.md

 # AutoPilotPrediction (FlightDeck)

-> FlightDeck continuously polls a SQLite “betdata” table, feeds the last N “Brad” values into one or more PyTorch LSTM models, and writes each prediction to a separate SQLite database.
+> FlightDeck is a predictive AI console designed to work with AutoPilotScraper (https://github.com/Batoille/AutoPilotScraper).
+It continuously polls a SQLite “betdata” table, feeds the last N “Brad” values into one or more PyTorch LSTM models, and writes each prediction to a separate SQLite database.
 On shutdown, it exports all predictions—including “WON/LOST” flags and bank changes—to a timestamped CSV.

 ---